mathieu-clement/cs686-big-data-p2/README.md

 #### How many records are in the dataset?

-The program outputs: <records, 323759744>.
+The program outputs: `<records, 323759744>`

-We can compare this to the number of records that we see when running the job: TODO
+We can compare this to the number of records that we see in the statistics at the end of the job:

+    Map-Reduce Framework
+        Map input records=323759744
+        Map output records=323759744
+        Combine input records=323759744

 ## Deliverable II